Crusader states: Economy

-The crusader states were economic centres obstructing Muslim trade by sea with the west, and by land with Mesopotamia, Syria and the urban economies of the Nile.
+The crusader states were economic centres connected by sea routes with Europe and by land with Mesopotamia, Syria and the urban economies of the Nile.
 Commerce continued with the coastal cities providing maritime outlets for the Islamic hinterland, and unprecedented volumes of eastern wares were exported to Europe.
 Byzantine-Muslim mercantile growth may well have occurred in the 12th and 13th centuries, but it is likely that the Crusades hastened this.
 Western European populations and economies were booming, creating a growing social class that wanted artisanal products and eastern imports.
 European fleets expanded with better ships, navigation improved, and fare-paying pilgrims subsidised voyages.
 Largely indigenous agricultural production flourished before the fall of the First Kingdom in 1187 but was negligible afterwards.
-Franks, Muslims, Jews and indigenous Christians traded crafts in the souks--teeming oriental bazaars of the cities.
+Franks, Muslims, Jews and indigenous Christians traded crafts in the souks—teeming oriental bazaars of the cities.

 Olives, grapes, wheat, and barley were the important agricultural products before Saladin's conquests.
 Glass making and soap production were major industries in towns.
 Italians, Provençals, and Catalans monopolised shipping, imports, exports, transportation, and banking.
 Taxes on trade, markets, pilgrims, and industry combined with estate revenue to provide the Frankish nobles and church with income.
 Seigniorial monopolies, or bans, compelled the use of landowners' mills, ovens and other facilities.
 The presence of hand-mills in most households is evidence of the serfs' circumvention of some monopolies.
 The centres of production were Antioch, Tripoli, Tyre, and Beirut.
 Textiles, with silk particularly prized, glass, dyestuffs, olives, wine, sesame oil, and sugar were exported.